-Registering concerns: When a call to make a decision on an issue is made, a member may choose one of the following.
+Registering concerns: When a call to make a decision on an issue is made, a member displaying a sideways thumb may request their reservation be recorded in the decision that is conveyed to others.

-Declare reservations: Board members who are willing to let a motion achieve consensus but desire to register their concerns with the group may choose "declare reservations."
 If there are significant reservations about a motion, the Board may choose to modify or re-word the proposal.